qbancoffee/coco_motherboards/README.md

 If you want to view and edit these KiCAD projects you'll need KiCAD 5.1.5 or higher.
 You can generate gerber files and order these boards fom your favorite PCB manufacturer.<br>

+In order to get the design files you can either use git to clone the repository or you can click on the code button above and download a zip file containing the projects.

 # Color Computer 2
 - [26-302x](#26-302x)
 - [26-313xA](#26-313xA)